 Honey comes in all colors and flavors.
 The color, taste and even scent can vary widely depending on the source of the flower nectar, region, soil and climate.
 Warmer temperatures, storage and age also tend to darken the honey and change the flavor.

 The white “foam” that appears at the top of honey is simply air.
 This “foam” is a result of tiny air bubbles in the honey escaping to the top of the bottle.
 So next time you see this, don’t throw out your honey!

-Honey can be a great all-natural way to give your skin the glow you’ve been looking for.
-Since it’s naturally hydrating, honey is the perfect ingredient to add to your daily skin care routine.
-Here are six homemade skin products made with honey you can whip up.
+Honey can be a great ingredient in homemade skin care products.
+In fact, here are six homemade skin products made with honey you can whip up.

 Honey is naturally free of gluten.
 It contains no wheat, barley, rye or oats or their byproducts.
 No gluten-containing products are stored or used in Sue Bee® honey facilities.

 6. It’s dangerous to use metal spoons with honey

 This is an old wives’ tale that won’t go away.
 While honey is acidic, scooping your honey with a metal spoon is such a quick movement that corrosion of the metal is unlikely.
 However, we do not recommend storing a metal spoon within your honey for long periods of time.

 Up until the early 20th century, honey was used as a conventional therapy in fighting infection.

 There are nearly 20,000 known bee species in the world.
 From this number, only 5% make edible honey.
 Only honeybees and stingless bees produce enough honey to make harvesting worth it.
 Bumblebees produce a small amount of honey for their own survival.

 9. Honey is the only food source produced by an insect that humans eat